codegirlsangita/AnimalCricketLeague/README.md

-# IPL Cricket Challenge
+# APL - Animal Premier League

-An interactive cricket game based on the Indian Premier League (IPL) created with HTML, Tailwind CSS, and JavaScript.
+An interactive cricket game based on the Animal Premier League (APL) created with HTML, Tailwind CSS, and JavaScript.

 ## Features

-- Choose your favorite IPL team from all 8 franchises
+- Choose your favorite APL team from all 8 franchises
 - Play a 5-over match against a random opponent team
 - Beautiful animations and visual effects
 - Dynamic commentary